gangof1/techtest/README.md

 - [x] store success
 ##### Update Order
 - [x] it updates order with valid data
+- [x] it returns an error if products are not defined
+- [x] it returns an error if product have quantity set to zero
 ##### Delete Order
 - [x] it delete order